giantas/tplinkapi/README.md

 # tplinkapi

 This library provides an (unofficial) interface for interacting with a Tp-Link Router.
+It only works with Ipv4 addresses.

-Tested with TL-WR840N and IPv4.
+Tested with TL-WR840N.

 This is still work in progress.